SoftDesLab/PIRANHA/README.md

 ██║░░░░░██╗██║██╗██║░░██║██╗██║░░██║██╗██║░░██║██╗██║░╚███║██╗██║░░██║
 ╚═╝░░░░░╚═╝╚═╝╚═╝╚═╝░░╚═╝╚═╝╚═╝░░╚═╝╚═╝╚═╝░░╚═╝╚═╝╚═╝░░╚══╝╚═╝╚═╝░░╚═╝

-A program that detects phishing websites with machine learning by Python
+A program that detects phishing websites with machine learning by Python.

 ## Table of Contents

 - [Getting Started](#getting-started) <br />